isi-mube/Cosmic-Compendium/data/readme.md

 * **solutions_training:** Probability distributions for the classifications for each of the training images.
 * **images_test:** JPG images of 79975 galaxies.
 Files are name according to their GalaxyId.
 You will provide probabilities for each of these images.

-  * For GitHub optimization purposes, this datasets will not be available to download but can be found [here](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge)
+  * For GitHub optimization purposes, this datasets will not be available to download but they can be found [here](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).

 **Created from** Python scripts:
 * **spirals:** Labeled spiral galaxies, created during the python script.